 The practice had a comprehensive programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided.
 The practice used information about care and treatment to make improvements.
-For example, the practice had reviewed the care and treatment given to patients with a vitamin D deficiency.
-They identified areas for improved prescribing of vitamin D supplements and the monitoring of patients.
-There was good evidence of improvement in prescribing practice.
 Staff had audited practice prescribing of antibiotics against best practice guidelines.
-We saw prescribing of these medicines had reduced by 14.5% over the period of a year to November 2017.
 Where appropriate, clinicians took part in local and national improvement initiatives.
-The practice had entered into a quality contract with the clinical commissioning group (CCG) which covered many areas of local service delivery.
-As part of this contract, they regularly reviewed and reported on areas of patient care and treatment, for example those patients with atrial fibrillation and hypertension.
-This included reviewing clinical protocols, the treatment provided and the effects of this treatment.
+The practice had entered into a quality contract with the clinical commissioning group (CCG) to improve the pathway of care for diabetes.
+This included the training of staff to deliver services closer to the patient's own home.